|

 Meals

-For the normal program, all meals are included from lunch on Day 1 to breakfast on Day 8, except for dinner on Day 7.
+For the normal program, all meals are included from lunch on Day 1 to breakfast on the last day

 After a full day riding, as well as an excellent lunch (most days a picnic, but quite a menu, never just a sandwich), a great variety delicious home cooked dinners that reflect the very diverse Ecuadorian cuisine are served.
 All menus are prepared with excellent Ecuadorian produce -from the highlands, the coast and the Amazon.
 The dishes are not spicy but a local hot sauce is never far away!